What is Behind the Death of Individual Liberty in America?

 No person or group of people is knowledgeable enough to know what should or shouldn’t be restricted.
 That is ridiculous.
 Many of the things they want to ban are harmful in one way or another.
 Gun violence is a problem, albeit not in the way many of those bureaucrats think it is.
 Similarly, E-cigs and drugs are probably bad for you.

 But the role of government isn’t to decide what is healthy or unhealthy, dangerous or safe.
-It’s to protect individual liberty and natural rights.
+It’s to protect individual liberty and natural rights, both of which are bedrocks of the traditional American system.
 The death of individual liberty has been sped along by the convenient dismissal of that once well-known principle.

 So, I encourage you to stand up for individual liberty.
 Don’t let it be eroded away to nothing by sometimes well-meaning, but often evil-minded, bureaucrats in Washington.
 Otherwise, we’ll end up with evil people like Che Guevara in charge.